aaico/aaico-voice-processing-challenge-2024/README.md

 ### Speeding up Inference:
 1. Convert log mel spectrogram creation to PyTorch and export to ONNX.
 2. Convert embedding and classification model to ONNX.
 3. Warm up GPU - Latency times are high initially.
+This is because it's sleeping (less power allocation during idling).
 To address this, run some random datapoints through the model at initialization to warm up the GPU.

 ### Possible Further Works:
 1. Test Time Augmentation: Increased the score but also latency.
 Need to explore parallelized approaches to TTA.